AnanthaPriya/Analysis-Of-Amazon-Cell-Phone-Reviews/README.md

 Analysis Of Amazon Cell Phone Reviews using NLP

->> The objective of this project is to train the model to detect whether the review given by customers is positive or negative
+>> The objective of this project is to train the model to detect whether the review given by customer is positive or negative review.

 >>Natural Language Processing(NLP) have been used to develop this application.